23 Jul Full-spectrum vs broad-spectrum CBD oil

 - While broad-spectrum CBD also contains many plant compounds, it is either completely free from THC or it contains negligible amounts of it (i.e. less than 0.3%).

 - THC is the primary intoxicating cannabinoid that produces the “high” associated with cannabis.

 - All of Naturecan’s CBD products contain non-detectable levels (<0.01%) of THC and are therefore completely safe for use.

 CBD has become increasingly popular in recent years, but many people still don’t fully understand what it is or what it can be used for.
 If you think you might be one of those people, read on – we’ll explain everything you need to know in this article.

 If you’re a newcomer to CBD, you may be wondering, “What can CBD oil be used for?”
-Well, studies have shown that CBD has the potential to help manage a wide range of medical conditions, including insomnia, anxiety, pain, and inflammation.
+Well, studies have shown that CBD has the potential to help support a wide range of medical conditions, including anxiety, inflammation, insomnia, and chronic pain.

 What is Full-Spectrum CBD Oil?

 If the label on a CBD product declares that it is full-spectrum, this means that it contains all the phytochemicals that are naturally found within the hemp plant.
 These can include CBD, THC, terpenes, and a range of other cannabinoids.
 THC is the plant’s main intoxicating compound, which means that it has the potential to make the user “high”.
 Although the THC content in full-spectrum CBD oil is low, it is still present in traceable quantities, and full-spectrum oils are therefore illegal in many countries, including the UK.

 All of the ingredients in full-spectrum CBD oil work together to amplify the potential health benefits of CBD and enhance the effectiveness of the product, a phenomenon known as the entourage effect.